 When you say you are beginning to understand Mormonism, please note that they often will not tell people "up front" their real beliefs.
 I document on my site what Mormon "prophets" have taught over the years, but such teaching are often not taught someone until they are far into the Mormon religion.
 But as you see, I document clearly on my site that Mormonism does in fact officially teach such tings.

 As for Catholicism, I also try to document what they teach on my site.
 So I would suggest you read through the articles on my site on both Mormonism and on Catholicism.
-You'll see I've also posted discussions I've had with Protestants who were dating Mormons or Catholics. you might find these interesting as well.
+You'll see I've also posted discussions I've had with Protestants who were dating Mormons or Catholics.
+You might find these interesting as well.
+Mormonism, Catholicism.

 Otherwise, you are also correct that what you need to do is to settle what it is you do in fact believe.
 Only then can you be sure if you can convert or even tolerate Mormonism enough to stay with this guy.
 Articles throughout my site will help you in this endeavor.
 You also might find the "Scripture Workbook" mentioned in my signature to be a help in this regard.
 But most of all, you need to spend some time studying the Bible and deciding for yourself what you believe it teaches.